8.1 Sector overview

 Methane emissions from sludge

 The organic solids produced from wastewater treatment are known as sludge.
 In New Zealand, the sludge from wastewater treatment plants is typically sent to landfills.
-Any CH4 emissions from landfilled sludge are reported under the solid waste disposal sites category.
-Other sources of emissions from sludge are discussed below.

-In large treatment plants in New Zealand, sludge is handled anaerobically and the CH4 is almost always flared or used2.
-Smaller plants generally use aerobic handling processes such as aerobic consolidation tanks, filter presses and drying beds.
+In large treatment plants in New Zealand, sludge is handled anaerobically and the CH4 is almost always flared or used.6 Smaller plants generally use aerobic handling processes such as aerobic consolidation tanks, filter presses and drying beds.